cyberbebebe/dmarket-transactions-poster/README.md

 ## Important notes before use:

 1. This is **half-vibecoded project** by Go beginner amateur **for self usage**.
    This code is **not** what professional project should be like.
 2. There are some inconveniences, "rules" and limitations due to DMarket's web history and dumb "programmer":
    2.1) This code uses history endpoint with sorting **by updatedAt**, this means that transactions that where trade protected **will post again** with new status "Success" or "Reverted".

    2.1.1) "Double-posting" can be "prevented" by adding `&sortBy=createdAt` http param to endpoint in func GetLastTransactions(), **however** using this will **not** let you know if a transaction got "Reverted" or moved from pending to "Success".

    2.2) Balance amount **is approximation** if transaction type is "Sell" or "Target Closed" due to DMarket's balance field calculated as `usable balance + lot sold price`, **not income**, so i cut out 2% fee. **However** for items cheaper than ~7$ sale fee is 10%.
-This code do **not** check each item's price and fees. *It could be fixed by requesting balance endpoint everytime, but i'm too lazy for this.*
+This code do **not** check each item's price and fees. _It could be fixed by requesting balance endpoint everytime, but i'm too lazy for this._
    Also, i do **not** track "Instant sale" and "Trade" actions because i don't use them.
 Adding this **requires** more code changes than just adding parameters to link.

    2.3) Profit line **will not** appear every time due to **itemId**s are **not** available in some new and all transactions made roughly **before** September 2025.
-   *Maybe i will "expand" "bought-list" using /user-targets/closed endpoint in future*.
+   _Maybe i will "expand" "bought-list" using /user-targets/closed endpoint in future_.

    2.4) History **does not** respond with offset greater than **100.000**.
 I dont have this many transactions, so i probably won't bother fixint it for a few years.

    2.5) This code requests up to 10 last updated transactions per 15 seconds (by default).
 However this can be modified by increasing the limit from `&limit=10` to `&limit=100` in func GetLastTransactions() endpoint or/and changing the timing in main.go: `time.Sleep(15 * time.Second)` for something like `time.Sleep(5 * time.Minute)`
    **Warning:** telegram **will** mute your bot/channel up to 1 minute if you spam too much messages in a few seconds (like 30 messages per 2 seconds).

    2.6) This code use **1 telegram bot** for posting across all channels.
-It can be changed but this need some major changes in secretKeys.json and some services/ files so i do not recommend changing it unless you have patience to read and modify this not-very-well-written code.
+It can be changed but this need some **major changes** in secretKeys.json and some services/ files so **i do not recommend changing it** unless you have patience to read and modify this not-very-well-written code.

-   2.6) There is probably more features to be added and bugs to be found.
+   2.7) There is probably more features to be added and bugs to be found.